What is the career development process?

 Do you have resources for locating internships?

-Yes, Career Services administers the academic internship program for junior and senior-level students and has a large database of employers in the Career Resource Center, located in the Career Services Office in Clark Hall.
+Yes, Career Services administers the academic internship program for junior and senior-level students and has a large online database of employers.
 All students who are interested in the academic internship program should contact Career Services and talk to their academic advisor.
 For students interested in an internship experience without earning credit or who are in their earlier years of collegiate study, Career Services provides resources to help search and apply for internships, as well as prepare for interviews.

 How important is it for my student to complete an internship before graduation or immediately following graduation?

 Approximately 70% of recent college graduates who were hired in the last few years had completed an internship, according to the National Association of Colleges and Employers.
 Employers want to see that related real world experience because it shows that the student has the ability to work and perform successfully in a professional environment.
 Combining an internship with other part-time jobs, activities, clubs, and a solid GPA can really help your student stand out.